JoaquinAmatRodrigo/skforecast/docs/quick-start/introduction-forecasting.md

 ### Direct multi-step forecasting

 Direct multi-step forecasting consists of training a different model for each step of the forecast horizon.
 For example, to predict the next 5 values of a time series, 5 different models are trained, one for each step.
 As a result, the predictions are independent of each other.
-This entire process is automated in the `ForecasterAutoregMultiOutput` class.
+This entire process is automated in the `ForecasterAutoregDirect` class.

 <p align="center"><img src="../img/diagram-direct-multi-step-forecasting.png" style="width: 700px"></p>